julianhyde/share/blog/_posts/2020-03-31-word-count-revisited.md

 tweet:  https://twitter.com/julianhyde/status/1245158958366482432
 ---

-WordCount is an problem that has been used to showcase several generations of data engines.
+WordCount is a problem that has been used to showcase several generations of data engines.
 It was introduced in [MapReduce](https://research.google.com/archive/mapreduce-osdi04.pdf), and followed by many others, including